francoperez03/hackathon-aleph-2025/README.md

 ## Technologies Used

 - **Worldcoin**: For user verification and reputation tracking.
-- **Zero-Knowledge Proofs (ZKPs)**: To ensure verifications are privacy-preserving.
 - **End-to-End Encryption**: For distributing VPN credentials securely.
 - **Smart Contracts**: To manage reputation scores and access control in a decentralized manner.

 ## Future Roadmap

 - Expansion to support **more VPN providers** globally.
-- Privacy preserving recommendations,so there's no track onchain of who recommended and who got recommended.
+- Privacy preserving recommendations, so there's no track onchain of who recommended and who got recommended.
 - Develop a decentralized marketplace for VPN providers, allowing multiple providers to participate, grow, and monetize their services while ensuring diversity and resilience against censorship.